gracelang/language/standardPrelude/standard.md

     // returns the leftmost index at which pattern appears in self; applies absent if it is not there.

     indexOf (pattern:String) startingAt (offset) -> Number
-    // like indexOf(pattern), except that it returns the first index ≥ offset, or 0 if  pattern is not found.
+    // like indexOf(pattern), but returns the smallest index ≥ offset, or 0 if pattern is not found.

     indexOf⟦W⟧ (pattern:String) startingAt(offset) ifAbsent (action:Function0⟦W⟧) -> Number | W
     // like the above, except that it returns the result of applying action if there is no such index.